Mosbycr/bellyFull/README.md

 ![](client/src/images/homePage.png)

-* Non-profits have to fill our the registration form through the login/registration page before they can be redirected to the donations page where they can claim items.
+* Non-profits have to fill out the registration form through the login/registration page before they can be redirected to the donations page where they can claim items.

 ![](client/src/images/register.png)